awsdocs/aws-toolkit-visual-studio-user-guide/doc_source/tkv-cfn-editor.rst

 #################################################

 .. meta::
-   :description: |CFN| template editor for Visual Studio.
+   :description: CloudFormation template editor for Visual Studio.
-   :keywords: custom deployment, |EB|
+   :keywords: custom deployment, CloudFormation

 The |TVS| includes an |CFN| template editor and |CFN| template projects for Visual Studio.
 The supported features include: